franciscop/picnic/README.md

 Picnic CSS
 =========

 Unpack your meal and get coding.
-An invasive CSS module to get your style started.
+An invasive CSS library to get your style started.